 How long will I be required for?

-Your jury service will be at least 3 days.
-However, please ensure you have up to 2 weeks available from your summons date.
+Please ensure you have up to 2 weeks available from your summons date.

 Will trials take longer due to the COVID-19 measures?